 “Moon’s friend, Denise’s roommate,” I said warily, unclear whether that click was legit.
 “Point is, I’m here to take my shot, like we talked.
 With Josh Gravanek’s package no less, plus I’ve a gift for you from Boulder.
 I think its one of Moon’s hand-glazed mugs.
 I called to drop them off before, but Edie said your whereabouts were unknown…”

-“Uh-huh, fantabulous,” she spouted.
+“Oh, great,” she spouted.
 “But what did you expect?
 This isn’t cow town Colorado, Kenneth.
-Don’t misread me, it’s nice that you’re here and everything, but you can’t spring on a person like good neighbor Sam.
-I had an earlier engagement, and I’m off again in five minutes or so.
+Don’t misread me, it’s amayyyzing that you’re back and all.
+But you can’t spring on a person like good neighbor Sam.
+See, I’m coming off a Passover Seder at my cousin’s dome up by Sebastopol.
+Then I had an earlier engagement, and I’m off again in five minutes or so.
 Timing is everything here.”

 “How’s that again?”